-- Waiting to start a child is much easier than having to retain (repeating a grade) the child the next year.
-Even at a young age, retaining a child has a lasting effects on the child.
+- Waiting to start a child in kindergarten is much easier than having to retain (repeating a grade) the child the next year.
+Even at a young age, retaining a child can have lasting effects.
 Effects that may not show up until later in teenage and adult life.

-- The child may not show signs of struggling until he or she is older (past Kindergarten and 1st grade when it is harder to retain).
+- The child may not show signs of struggling socially or academically until he or she is older (past Kindergarten and 1st grade when it is harder to retain).

 - Paying for one more year of preschool or daycare is much cheaper than paying for tutoring and/or watching your child struggle through school.

-- Keeping up with or competing with children who are nearly a year older can be frustrating.
-Waiting a year may mean they will be more successful academically, athletically, musically, etc. by the time they are in high school.
+- Keeping up with or competing with children who are nearly a year older can be frustrating for the younger child.
+Waiting a year could mean the child will be more successful academically, athletically, musically, etc. by the time they are in high school.

-- “My child will be the tallest and biggest in his/her class.” – Bubs is the tallest in his class.
-Sweet Pea is too.
-They think it is cool but we all know that in a few years that will change as kiddos go through growth spurts at different times.
+- “My child will be the tallest and biggest in his/her class.” – Bubs was the tallest in his class.
+Sweet Pea was the tallest in the elementary school for several years.
+They thought it was cool because they knew that in a few years this would change as kiddos go through growth spurts at different times.

-- “All of my child’s friends are going to Kindergarten.” – This is a statement that I hear a lot.
-This happened with Bubs.
-At church, all of the kids moved up and he stayed in the same class.
-It was rough for a few hours but he very quickly made new friends.
-Actually one of the younger boys that moved on is repeating Kindergarten so Bubs will be back with him next year!
+- “All of my child’s friends are going to Kindergarten.” – This is a statement that continue to hear and one we personally experienced.
+At church, all of the Bub’s peers moved up to the next class while he stayed in the same class.
+It was tough for a few hours but he very quickly made new friends.
+Actually one of the younger boys that moved on repeated Kindergarten so Bubs was in the same class with him the following year.

-- “But my child thinks he/she is going to Kindergarten.” – Bubs was asked for many months about Kindergarten and he learned to say that Mommy and Daddy are waiting another year.
-It truly wasn’t an issue because we talked about it.
-If it had been, we would have handled it just like anything else – Mommy and Daddy know best.
+- “But my child thinks he/she is going to kindergarten.” – Bubs was frequently asked by adults about kindergarten.
+He learned to say that Mommy and Daddy are waiting another year.
+It truly wasn’t an issue because we talked about it with him.

-- “But my child is already enrolled?” – This is a tough one but sometimes Mommy and Daddy’s change their minds.
-Also, I know of schools that say at orientation (the day before school), “If you have any doubts, now is the time to change your mind.
+- “But my child is already enrolled?” – This is a tough one but sometimes mommies and daddies change their minds.
+Also, I know of schools that say at orientation (the day before school), “If you have any doubts, now is the time to change your plans.
 And, we will look forward to seeing you next year.”
 A school would rather have a child who is truly ready than a child who will struggle because of their age.
-Plus schools have children drop all of the time!

 Advice from a 1st Grade Teacher